WATCH: Nightmare for Cristiano Ronaldo! Portugal star makes bizarre defensive error to allow South Korea to equalise

 South Korea keeps its knockout stage hopes alive! pic.twitter.com/fs13oFNWVM

-THE BIGGER PICTURE: While featuring in every minute of Portugal's World Cup campaign, Ronaldo hasn't provided as many moments down the right end as you'd think.
-He's only got one goal thus far, that was the opening goal against Ghana in Portugal's opening game win.
+THE BIGGER PICTURE: While featuring in every minute of Portugal's World Cup campaign, Ronaldo hasn't provided many moments of inspiration.
+He's only scored once so far, that was the first goal against Ghana in Portugal's opening-game win.

 WHAT NEXT FOR RONALDO?
 Going into the break level with South Korea, Ronaldo will be wanting to make amends for his error.
-He could do with stepping up, too.
-An unlikely second-place finish would see Portugal take on Brazil in the round of 16.
-However, they'd have to lose against Korea for that scenario to come to fruition.
+An unlikely second-place finish would see Portugal take on Brazil in the round of 16, but they'd have to lose against Korea for that scenario to come to fruition.

 Editors' Picks